Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Introduction

+The overall proposed procedure of this work is loosely related to implicit learning \shortcite{reber1989implicit} in the sense that for $h_S$, knowledge about features of the true joint distribution is acquired implicitly, and not through direct loss minimization on data sampled from it (or from a distribution that approximates it).
 This leads us to an important novel aspect of this work that to the best of our knowledge serves as a differentiating factor compared to other generative approaches.
 The stimuli we are synthesizing need not necessarily be realistic.
 On the contrary, to some extent we want them to be unrealistic.
 We want $h_S$ to learn indirectly through the stimuli and generalize on the real data.
-Please note that such an approach, only captures those features needed to strongly excite or inhibit different class neurons of $h_T$.
-This is in contrast to a generative model or framework which would attempt to capture all features necessary to learn the joint or the data (marginal) distribution based on its loss.
+Please note that such an approach only captures those features needed to strongly excite or inhibit different class neurons of $h_T$.
+This is in contrast to a generative model or framework which would attempt to capture all features necessary to learn the joint or the marginal distribution based on its loss.
 Therefore, we have more direct access to the conditional distribution we want to learn.
-We hypothesize that this procedure is a natural way to generate datapoints that, though unrealistic, could contain inherently important information about the class separation we care about, e.g., sleep apnea in our case.
-Additionally, the datapoints could potentially provide less "unwanted" information for other class separations which we want not to be learned.
-In this work our contributions are as follows: \begin{itemize} \item We demonstrate that the proposed approach is an empirically feasible way to learn and generalize successfully on new data from the true distribution. \item We investigate the applicability of training different smaller architectures for successful customization with the use of the generated stimuli dataset.
-We compare with an existing well-established generative approach, namely gradient-penalty Wasserstein GAN \cite{pmlr-v70-arjovsky17a}, and illustrate promising results. \item We empirically show the viability of a variation of the proposed approach as a means of generating anonymized data.
-To do this we develop a patient de-anonymization attack inspired from face identification, and evaluate how the AM stimuli compare to the real data in terms of the identification success of the adversary.
-Furthermore, we explore the defence capability that the proposed approach offers against membership inference attacks and exhibit additional potentially useful properties of the described method. \end{itemize} The rest of the paper is organized as follows: Section 2 presents the proposed approach.
-Section 3 describes the application scenario and the datasets we use.
-In Section 4 we perform experiments to investigate the generalization and customization capabilities of the proposed approach.
-In Section 5 we investigate defensive and anonymization properties and in Section 6 we discuss additional characteristics of the proposed approach.
-Section 7 compares with related literature.
-Section 8 concludes this paper.
+We hypothesize that this procedure is a natural way to generate datapoints that, though visually unrealistic, contain inherently important information about the class separation we care about, e.g., sleep apnea in our case.
+Additionally, the datapoints potentially provide less ``unwanted'' information for other class separations which we want not to be learned.